DeegaLabs/aurora-scholar/docs/MVP.md

 **Items registered on blockchain:**
 - SHA-256 hash of final text
+- SHA-256 hash of declared intuition (Layer 1)
 - Timestamp
 - Author (public wallet)
+- AI scope (what AI was allowed to do - registered for transparency)
 - Status: Public or Private
 - Private access expiration date (optional)
 - Link to content on Arweave